ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::

-Finally, specify how long it will be validating:
+Finally, specify how long it is going to be validating:

 ```bash
 ✔ Start in one minute